 A few years ago I became president of the National Duck Stamp Collectors Society.
 I only write one article for each of the (hoped for but not always published) four issues per year.
 Thank goodness I don't have to edit, layout and publish our journal, Duck Tracks.
 I know from first-hand experience that editors are the unsung heroes of most societies.
-Still, during a recent browse through old issues looking for ideas for my next article, I realized both that I was missing some issues and that our method of numbering issues was; err..., somewhat inconsistent.
+Still, during a recent browse through old issues looking for ideas for my next article, I realized both that I was missing some issues and that our numbering method of issues was, err..., somewhat inconsistent.